February 25, 2025 – University of Alaska-Fairbanks with a hybrid/Zoom option

 1:00 p.m.: Financial and legal factors in carbon markets – Spencer Plumb, Verra, Missoula, MT

-1:30 p.m.: Feasibility of mitigating potential for unavoided conversion – Kayla Mathes and Peter Frumhoff, Woodwell Institute, Falmouth, MA
+1:30 p.m.: Protecting carbon and permafrost with fire management – Kayla Mathes and Peter Frumhoff, Woodwell Climate Research Center, Falmouth, MA

-2:00 p.m.: Michigan experience with carbon offset projects and existing forest uses – David Price, Michigan Department of Natural Resources and Environment, Lansing, MI
+2:00 p.m.: Michigan DNR forest carbon offset projects – David Price, Michigan Department of Natural Resources and Environment, Forest Resources Division, Lansing, MI

-2:30 p.m.: Potential for carbon offset Best Management Practices under the Alaska Forest Resources and Practices Act – Marty Freeman, Alaska Division of Forestry, Anchorage, retired
+2:30 p.m.: Developing Best Management Practices under the Alaska Forest Practices Act through Science and Stakeholders – Marty Freeman, Alaska Division of Forestry, Anchorage, retired

 3:00 p.m: Break

-3:20 p.m.: Feasibility assessment and factors in a preliminary Best Interest Finding for a carbon offset project in the Tanana Valley – Trevor Fulton, Alaska Department of Natural Resources, Office of Project Management & Permitting, Anchorage, and Brian Kleinhenz
+3:20 p.m.: Legal and policy framework for carbon offset projects on state land, key preliminary findings from the ongoing feasibility evaluation of for a potential carbon offset project in the Tanana Valley, and next steps in the project process, including a Best Interest Finding – Trevor Fulton, Alaska Department of Natural Resources, Office of Project Management & Permitting, Anchorage, and Brian Kleinhenz

 3:50 p.m.: Speaker panel for questions and discussion